All you need to know about color theory in UI Design

 To tone a color you add grey to it.
 Tone is similar to saturation and chroma and most people use only one of the names when talking about colors.

-Toning process vizualized
+Toning process visualized

 Shade